aliostad/SuperBenchmarker/README.md

 ```

 ## Parameters to control terminal output
 The terminal output is by no means a second class citizen.
-For debugging purposes that is the best option, to be able to see the request, headers, etc. Bear in mind, outputting more content to the terminal can impact the test results hence only useful for debugging.
+For debugging purposes that is the best option, e.g. to be able to see the request, headers, etc. Bear in mind, outputting more content to the terminal can impact the test results hence only useful for debugging.

 ![screenshot](https://raw.github.com/aliostad/SuperBenchmarker/master/SuperBenchmarker2.png)